NeoSpark314/godot_oculus_quest_toolkit/README.md

   - interaction trigger
 - Improvements to the labeling system
 - Physics interactors (levers, rotators, buttons, maybe doors)

+# Credits
+- The Medieval Town scene was created by fangzhangmnm: [Sketchfab Page](https://sketchfab.com/3d-models/medieval-town-a174a1449da345b8ab51308032587e71); released under [CC Attribution] (https://creativecommons.org/licenses/by/4.0/).
+The lightmap applied to the scene was baked in Blender.

 # Licensing
 The Godot Oculus Quest Toolkit and the demo scenes in this repository are licensed under an MIT License.
 The Oculus Touch controller 3d models and the Oculus Mobile SDK contained in this repository are copyright Oculus, see http://oculus.com for license information.